Relationship of Donald Trump and Jeffrey Epstein: In popular culture

 A Saturday Night Live sketch aired on November 15, 2025, a few days after the release of Epstein's emails, starred James Austin Johnson as Trump and Ashley Padilla as White House press secretary Karoline Leavitt.
 In the show, Leavitt's character argued that Trump had not done anything illegal, saying that "If anything, his crime was loving too much, and possibly too young."
 The sketch also references Mark Epstein's email on Trump supposedly "blowing Bubba".
 It also depicts Trump saying: "Jeffrey Epstein, I barely knew the guy, OK?
 As evidenced by the thousands of pictures of us together, dancing and grinding our teeth at various parties."
+In January 2026, leading up to Epstein's birthday on January 20, and Trump's first inauguration anniversary of his second presidency, activists displayed on the National Mall a 10 ft replica of the birthday card Trump sent to Epstein.